jakek14/darkmodeknownvisitors/public/KnownVisitors Terms of Service.pdf.md

 ## 13.10 Contact Information

+If you have any questions, concerns, or requests regarding this Privacy Policy or our data practices, please contact us.
+We are here to help and will respond as promptly as we can.

+**Email**: support@knownvisitors.com

+**Mail**: KnownVisitors, Inc., 2359 Route 33, Robbinsville, NJ 08691

-If you have any questions about these Terms or need to contact KnownVisitors for any reason, please email us at support@knownvisitors.com or write to us at KnownVisitors, Inc., [Business Address], USA.
+If you have any questions about these Terms or need to contact KnownVisitors for any reason, please email us at support@knownvisitors.com.
 <!-- 17 -->

 By using KnownVisitors' Services, you acknowledge that you have read, understood, and agree to these Terms of Service.
 If you do not agree with any part of these Terms, you must not use or access the Services.Thank you for using KnownVisitors!